GuardianUI/documentation/getting-started/running-tests.md

 "test:gui": "yarn bundle && npx playwright test --project=chromium --headed"
 ```

 This bundles the wallet provider object through webpack and runs all your tests.

-Run either of the following in the command line to execute the script:
+Then execute the script by running either of the following in the command line:

 ```bash
 npm run test:gui